neochief/laravel-5-robots/README.md

 ## Step 2: Configuration

-Add the following to your `config/app.php` in the `providers` array:
+You can skip this step if your version of Laravel is 5.5 or above.
+Otherwise, you have to add the following to your `config/app.php` in the `providers` array:

 ```
 'EllisTheDev\Robots\RobotsServiceProvider',